 And here it is – a hackaday pointed to a piece of great news – a simple way of changing the model from DS1022CD to DS1102CD, which converts analog bandwidth from 25MHz to 100MHz.
 This is quite a step without spending a penny.

-Andreas Schuler (aka Krater) shared simple method how to do this without using any serial interfaces and firmware updates.
-By following his step by step guide you can do this as follows:
+Andreas Schuler (aka Krater) shared a simple method of doing this without using any serial interfaces and firmware updates.
+By following his step by step guide, you can do this as follows:

-- First of all go to system info under Utility menu button;
+- First of all, go to system info under the Utility menu button;

-- Go back to menu where you will find new menu entry “Service”;
+- Go back to the menu where you will find the new menu entry “Service”;

-- Change Model number to one you desire.
-Probably it will be highest like DS1102CD which is 100Hz bandwidth scope.
+- Change the Model number to the one you desire.
+Probably it will be the highest like DS1102CD, which is 100Hz bandwidth scope.

 - Select “Save”;

-Alternatively you can change scope serial number if you wish.
+Alternatively, you can change the scope serial number if you wish.
 But this isn’t necessary.
-Among other settings you can find color settings, but I don’t find it necessary.
+Among other settings, you can find color settings, but I don’t find it necessary.
 Be sure you don’t touch system parameters.
-You can start your scope and see that time base range have changed – you can go down to 5ns/div instead of 20ns/div for 25MHz bandwidth.
-All is left is take marker and change scope model number on it.
+You can start your scope and see that the time base range has changed – you can go down to 5ns/div instead of 20ns/div for 25MHz bandwidth.
+All that is left is to take a marker and change the scope model number on it.